VincentH-Net/CSharpForMarkup/README.md

 # C# Markup 2
-Enjoy a Flutter-like UI development experience with .NET Hot Reload and the best .NET UI frameworks
+Enjoy a Flutter-like UI development experience with .NET Hot Reload and the main .NET UI frameworks

-- Build .NET applications **fully in C#**
+- Build **.NET applications fully in C#**
 - Target browsers and native desktop / mobile
 - Use existing UI frameworks.
-Mature or bleeding edge is *your* choice:<br />
-  WPF, WinUI 3, Uno Platform.
+Mature or bleeding edge is *your* choice: WPF, WinUI 3, Uno Platform.
 Coming: AvaloniaUI, Maui, possibly Blazor.
 - Use the built-in MVVM support - or any other update model that supports your UI framework (e.g. [ReactiveUI](https://www.reactiveui.net/))
 - Use for part or all of your application UI
-- Designed to go big and fast<br />
-  Practically allocation-free, no reflection, efficient C#
+- Designed to handle large UI fast: practically allocation-free, no reflection, efficient C#

-No XAML / HTML / JavaScript / CSS required
+No XAML / HTML / JavaScript / CSS required.
+No engine or layers to get in your way.

 ![Markup Example Flutter Page](img/markup-example-flutter-page.png)